cosmos/cosmos-sdk/cosmovisor/README.md

 ### Detecting Upgrades

-`cosmovisor` is polling the `$DAEMON_UPGRADE_INFO_FILE` file for new upgrade instructions (defaults to `$DAEMON_HOME/data/upgrade-info.json`).
+`cosmovisor` is polling the `$DAEMON_HOME/data/upgrade-info.json` file for new upgrade instructions.
+The file is created by the app x/upgrade module in the `BeginBlocker` when an upgrade is detected and the blockchain reached the upgrade height.
 The following heuristic is applied to detect the upgrade:
-+ When starting `cosmovisor`, `cosmovisor` doesn't know much about currently running upgrade, except the binary (which is either in `current/bin/` or `genesis/bin` if the former doesn't exists).
++ When starting, `cosmovisor` doesn't know much about currently running upgrade, except the binary which is `current/bin/` (when it the `current` directory doesn't exists then it is created by linking to `genesis`).
 It tries to read the `current/update-info.json` file to get information about the current upgrade name.
++ If neither `cosmovisor/current/upgrade-info.json` nor `data/upgrade-info.json` exist then `cosmovisor` will wait for `data/upgrade-info.json` file to trigger an upgrade.
-+ If `cosmovisor/current/upgrade-info.json` doesn't exist then `cosmovisor` assumes that `data/upgrade-info.json` is an upgrade request.
-If `data/upgrade-info.json` when starting a cosmovisor but `cosmovisor/current/upgrade-info.json` doesn't exist, then `cosmovisor` tries to make an upgrade according to the `name` attribute in `data/upgrade-info.json`.
++ If `cosmovisor/current/upgrade-info.json` doesn't exist but `data/upgrade-info.json` exists then `cosmovisor` assumes that whatever is in `data/upgrade-info.json` is a valid upgrade request.
+In this case `cosmovisor` tries immediately to make an upgrade according to the `name` attribute in `data/upgrade-info.json`.
 + Otherwise, we wait for the changes in `upgrade-info.json` - as soon as a new upgrade name will be recorded in that file, we trigger an upgrade mechanism.

-During the upgrade, we auto-download a new binary (if auto-download is enabled), and link a new directory to the `current` symbolic link based on the `upgrade-info.json:name`.
+During the upgrade, we auto-download a new binary (if `DAEMON_ALLOW_DOWNLOAD_BINARIES` is enabled) into `cosmovisor/<name>` (where `<name>` is `upgrade-info.json:name` attribute), and link to the `current`.
 At the end we save `data/upgrade-info.json` to `cosmovisor/current/upgrade-info.json`.
-TODO - update above (auto download only when...) and add info about the upgrade file (copy)

 ## Auto-Download